JSTOR: Your go-to database for historical information.

 Why can't I always find the full text of an article?

-JSTOR contains many different collections--not all of which we subscribe to.
+JSTOR has many different collections--not all of which we subscribe to.
 You can use Interlibrary Loan to get the full-text article.

 Unlike many other databases, JSTOR does not contain publications' most recent articles.
 Articles are typically added 3 to 5 years after publication, in what is referred to as a moving wall.